homebysix/ejdotcom/content/posts/macos-authdb-mechs.md

 <!-- NOTE: Periodically verify and update the following command output. -->

-As of macOS Ventura, the command above produces the following output:
+As of macOS Sonoma, the command above produces the following output:

 ```xml
 % security authorizationdb read system.login.console